Beijing Aerospace Flight Control Center

 The BACC is subordinated to the People's Liberation Army's Aerospace Force, controlling both military and civilian launches and satellites.

 BACC's primary functions include supervision, telemetry, tracking and command of spacecraft.
-The building is inside a complex nicknamed Aerospace City.
+The building is inside a complex nicknamed Beijing Aerospace City.
 It was initially created for China's crewed space missions, a.k.a.
 "Project 921", hence also the name "921" among some insiders.
 It has evolved to be responsible for the Chang'e 1 mission and the Sino-Russian Interplanetary Space Mission, Fobos-Grunt.
 The BACC also oversees Shenzhou missions with the help of four Yuan Wang-class tracking ships.
 It has dedicated subsidiaries for SINOSAT and Inmarsat.

-It was renamed to 北京航天飞行控制中心 (literally: Beijing Aerospace Flight Control Center) in 2006.
-As of March, 2009, no official announcement has been made to revise its formal name in English in accordance with its new Chinese name.
+It was renamed to 北京航天飞行控制中心 (Beijing Aerospace Flight Control Center) in 2006.